zoubohao/RNA-Relation-Extract/README.md

 # RNA_Relation_Extract
-This project will use ALBERT to judge if one sentence depicts the RNA and RNA interaction.
+This project used ALBERT to judge if one sentence depicts the RNA and RNA interaction.
+This will be publiched on a paper.